 Step inside Mr Fogg’s Tavern for the cocktails, but stay for the enthusiastic tales – it’s never quite clear what is fact and what is fiction.

 Was this great venue for Covent Garden drinks really left to housekeeper Fanny McGee by the reclusive Aunt Gertrude?
-After a couple of their cocktails, I’ll bet that you won’t much care.
+After a couple of their cocktails, we’ll bet that you won’t much care.

 The whimsical and creative approach means Mr Fogg’s blends perfect with its artsy surrounds and is a great stop-off before or after visiting the theatre.